evmcnb/quartz/content/full/Retinal detachment.md

 - Rhegmatogenous is most common
 - Exudative is caused by leakage of fluid often due to inflammation or malignancy
-- Tractional detachment is most commonly seen in people with proliferative [[Diabetic eye disease]] - abnormal vasculature causes contraction of the vitreous which then pulls on the underlying retina
+- Tractional detachment is most commonly seen in people with proliferative [[Full/Diabetic eye disease]] - abnormal vasculature causes contraction of the vitreous which then pulls on the underlying retina

 ## Causes/Factors